-This policy together with our Terms and Conditions sets out the basis on which any personal data we collect about you (our client) will be stored and used by us.
-This is consistent with the requirements of the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) (hereafter “GDPR”).
+This policy together with our Terms & Conditions sets out the basis on which any personal data we collect about you (our client) will be stored and used by us.
+This is consistent with the requirements of the Data Protection Act 2018 (DPA 2018), and the UK General Data Protection Regulation (UK GDPR).

 Why do we collect information?